Now Available to Aquifer Curricular Partners & by Individual Subscription

 The cases illustrate how trauma-informed care can improve patient-provider rapport, increase patient engagement in preventive care, and facilitate integrated, patient-centered treatment plans.

-All Clinical Excellence Case Sets, including Trauma-Informed Care, will follow a new course structure.
+All Clinical Excellence Case Sets, including Aquifer Trauma-Informed Care, now include:

-After completing the principles module, students unlock additional application cases (the existing Trauma-Informed Care cases) that explore realistic case scenarios.
-Application cases are concise and focus on one area of a patient encounter, and are centered around asking students to make important clinical decisions.
+• Application Cases: Brief, realistic case scenarios that focus on one area of a patient encounter, and are centered around asking students to make important clinical decisions.
 Content models evidence-based best practices and communication strategies, exploring the real-world impacts on care and potential harm.
 At the end of each case, a reflection question asks the students to consider key takeaways, implications for their future practice, or personal wellness.
 Each application case also includes self-assessment questions that extend the learning to other scenarios.

 Trauma-Informed Care 02: 45-year-old woman with diabetes experiencing stress